Close

 Prostock-studio/Shutterstock.com

-If your kids and relationship are suffering under damaging behavior, here’s a look at five tips to help you stop being a toxic parent.
+If your kids and relationship are suffering from damaging behavior, forms of abuse, or a toxic environment, here’s a look at five tips to help you stop being a toxic parent.

 1. Stop lying.
 Parents and children need to accept and allow each other to be transparent about all things without worrying about negative repercussions.
 It’s all about truth and respect.
 Stop judging.
 Stop judging if you want to avoid any future hurt and estrangement.